anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

-# Lab 2: Orchestratng Apache Spark applications on Dataproc - GCE with Airflow on Cloud Composer
+# Lab 2: Orchestrating Apache Spark applications on Dataproc - GCE with Airflow on Cloud Composer

 This lab demonstrates orchestration of Spark jobs on Dataproc on GCE with Apache Airflow on Cloud Composer 2.
 <br>